Here are two ways to insert a superscript into Google Docs.

 Creating custom automatic substitutions with superscripts

-If you paste superscript text into a custom substitution, the text will revert to non-superscript.
+If you paste the superscript text into a custom substitution, the text will revert to non-superscript.
 But here’s a hack for creating a substitution for an ordinal number such as 1st.

 Next to the 1 character, paste in the superscript minuscule characters for s and t.
 They look like this: ˢᵗ (you can copy these and try the following yourself).